 \subsection{Evaluation Procedure}

 Let $\mathcal{D} = \{(\mathbf{X}_i, \mathbf{y}_i)\}_{i=1}^N$ denote the downstream data.
 We then compare the encoders $f_e$ by using the task-specific evaluation metrics of the downstream task.
-The evaluation procedures are as follows. \begin{enumerate}[noitemsep] \item Train $f_e$ and $g_d$ on the downstream dataset $\mathcal{D}$ with the pre-trained encoder $f_{e,j}$ for each $j$. \item Compare task-specific evaluation metric values, e.g., accuracy for classification or mean square error for regression. \end{enumerate} In the first step, there are two common protocols to evaluate the encoders: frozen and fine-tuning.
+The evaluation procedures are as follows. \begin{enumerate}[noitemsep] \item Train $f_e$ and $g_d$ on the downstream dataset $\mathcal{D}$ with the pre-trained encoder $f_{e,j}$ for each $j$. \item Compare task-specific evaluation metric values, e.g., accuracy for classification. \end{enumerate} In the first step, there are two common protocols to evaluate the encoders: frozen and fine-tuning.